christianalfoni/impact/guides/data_fetching.md

 # Data Fetching

 In rich single page applications you want low level control of data fetching.
-When data is fetched, how much and when to consider it that data expired can vary a lot between applications.
+When data is fetched, how much and when to consider the data expired can vary a lot between applications.

-In this guide we look at what kinds of services you can build to fetch data, cache it, update it and finally consume it in components.
+In this guide we look at what kinds of classes you can build to fetch data, cache it, update it and finally consume it in components.

 ## Data fetching

-It is generally a good idea to separate your data fetching into a service that only does the actual fetching.
-Any caching behaviour is the responsibility of a different service.
+It is generally a good idea to separate your data fetching into a class that only does the actual fetching.
+Any caching behaviour is the responsibility of a different class.

-Now you have a service which knows how to fetch data and type it correctly.
+Now you have a class which knows how to fetch data and type it correctly.

 ```ts
 import { Service } from 'impact-app'